The State of Email List Growth in 2016

 - Bar: A full width bar that typically sits either on top of your site or at the bottom.

 - Banner: A more subtle interaction that sits at the top or bottom of a site, but starts in a "hidden" state until triggered, then rolls in to sight.

-These days, you can use a spattering of different triggers to determine when a visitors sees your list growth campaign.
-We looked at the three most popular campaign triggers, to understand how each trigger impacts conversions.
+These days, you can use a smattering of different triggers to determine when a visitors sees your list growth campaign.
+We looked at the three most popular campaign triggers to understand how each trigger impacts conversions.
 Let's first understand how each trigger works: